shextem2008/MarthaLibrary-Lenkie/README.md

 # MarthaLibrary-Lenkie
-this is a library management system with options to reserve , checkin and checkout
+This is a library management system with options to reserve, checkout  and check in books